-Since its founding in 1938, the School of Chemical and Biomolecular Engineering has trained many of the nation's leaders in the practical use of chemistry for the benefit of society.
-Cornell chemical engineers are currently employed throughout academia, government, and industry in research, engineering, and management positions.
+Since its founding in 1938, the Robert Frederick Smith School of Chemical and Biomolecular Engineering (CBE) has trained many of the nation's leaders in the practical use of chemistry for the benefit of society.
+Cornell chemical engineers hold research, engineering, and management positions throughout academia, government, and industry.

-The origins of the School predate its formal founding.
-As long ago as 1870, Cornell offered some courses in industrial chemistry.
-But it wasn't until 1930 that Fred H. "Dusty" Rhodes set up a true chemical engineering curriculum which flourished to become own School within College of Engineering.
+As long ago as 1870, Cornell offered courses in industrial chemistry, but it wasn't until 1930 that Fred H. "Dusty" Rhodes set up a true chemical engineering curriculum which transformed into the School of Chemical Engineering within the College of Engineering.

-The School's early focus on undergraduate education and professional training expanded broadly into a vigorous research program.
+The Smith School's early focus on undergraduate education and professional training has expanded to include a vigorous research program.
 Faculty research interests have led to extensive interdisciplinary associations with other research centers and programs at Cornell.
 The student body has changed, too.
-The first woman earned a PhD in chemical engineering from the School in 1967.
-Now, nearly a third of our students are women.
+The Smith School's first female Ph.D. candidate graduated in 1967; now, nearly half of our students are women.

-The School's faculty of 18 includes two members of the National Academy of Engineering, one fellow of the American Institute of Chemical Engineers, and four National Science Foundation Presidential Young Investigators.
-In the past fifteen years, five faculty members of the School have received awards for excellence in engineering teaching, which recognize the best teachers from among the College's two hundred member faculty.
+The School's faculty of 21 includes two members of the National Academy of Engineering, one fellow of the American Institute of Chemical Engineers, and four National Science Foundation Presidential Young Investigators.
+In the past six years, seven faculty members of the School have received awards for excellence in engineering teaching, which recognize the best teachers from among the College's two hundred member faculty.
 Recent additions to the faculty have expanded the School's research in emerging technologies such as advanced materials and bioengineering.

-Now, nearly forty per cent of our undergraduate students and 25% of our graduate students are women.
+Now, about 45% of our undergraduate students and 25% of our graduate students are women.
 The percentage of under-represented minorities is small but on the rise: they comprise roughly 6% of the undergraduates and 10% of the graduate population.

 Some Origins of Biotechnology